CLARIAH/COW/docs/index.rst

 I've added a language tag using ``"lang": "whatever_language"``, but why doesn't show ``@whatever_language`` in the n-quads file?
   The ``"lang":`` part should be placed directly after the specification of the skos:pref/hidden/altLabel.

+I get ``TypeError: '>' not supported between instances of 'int' and 'str'`` when doing the convert step, what does that mean?
+  It might be the case that in your Jinja template there is a string and an int.
+You need to cast the string to an int or float if you're doing a numerical comparison.
+For example, if ``GDP_Per_Capita`` happens to be a string, then the correct Jinja template would be: ``"{% if GDP_Per_Capita|int > 100000 %}rich{% else %}poor{% endif %}"``.
+The wrong template would leave out the `|int` part.

 .. _common-jinja2: